rubocode/journey/background/index.md

 I followed a BASIC programming course conducted by the Lions Club of Thalangama Malabe.
 I did well and was offered the opportunity to become an instructor for the next batch.
 I joined the Institute of Fundamental Studies (IFS) in April 1989 and worked as a Pre-University Research Associate (PRA).
 I worked in two different projects — Geology and Computing.

 After completing the American ACT examinations, I got an academic scholarship to study at Stevens Institute of Technology at Castle Point on the Hudson in New Jersey, USA.
-I worked as a co-op student at Maidenform, Inc. during my stay.
+I worked as a co-op student at Maidenform in Bayonne, NJ during my stay.
 Upon graduation, I joined Salomon Bothers — the Wall Street brokerage firm.
 Salomon first merged with Smith Barney and later with Citibank and became Citigroup.
 I returned to Sri Lanka in September 2000.

-I practice as a Strategy Consultant now.
+I practice as a Strategy Consultant ([profile](/profile)) now.